|

 their ornamental qualities.

-stem is still green and has decorative leaf scars.
-Later the lower part of it will turn
+its stem was green with decorative leaf scars.
+Later the lower part of the stem turned grayish-green.

 Indonesian: Palem Sadeng